-' (2) 4ZA order is an order which imposes on the operator and the ed grantor an agreement between them- by which the required grantor confers on the operator the code right identified in the request notice in respect of the (b) relevant land so identified, or which provides for the code right identified in that notice, which is exercisable by the operator in respect of the relevant land so identified, otherwise to bind the required grantor.
-(3) confer code, a "Part 4ZA code right" means a code right which is red by or otherwise binds the required grantor pursuant to an nent imposed by a Part 4ZA order.
-(4) rms of an agreement imposed by a Part 4ZA order are to be specified in regulations made by the Secretary of State.
-(5) ations under sub-paragraph (4) must, in particular, provide for element to include terms- relating to the provision by the operator to the required ' ' grantor of details of the works to be carried out in the exercise of the Part 4ZA code right ("the works"); (b) relating to the obtaining by the operator of any consent, permit, licence, permission, authorisation or approval which is necessary for the works to be carried out; (c) relating to the giving of notice by the operator to the required grantor or other specified persons before entering on the relevant land in the exercise of the Part 4ZA code right or carrying out the works; (d) restricting the operator's right to enter on the relevant land to specified times, except in cases of emergency; as to the manner in which the works are to be carried out by (e) the operator; (f) relating to the restoration by the operator of the relevant land at the end of the works, to the reasonable satisfaction of the required grantor; (g) relating to the need for insurance cover or indemnification of the required grantor; (h) prohibiting the operator from installing apparatus on the relevant land (so that the operator may only install apparatus under or over the relevant land) in the exercise of the Part 4ZA code right; (i) relating to the maintenance or upgrading by the operator of apparatus installed under or over the relevant land ("the apparatus"); (j) imposing requirements or restrictions on the required grantor for the purposes of- (i) preventing damage to the apparatus, (ii) facilitating access to the apparatus for the operator, or(iii) otherwise preventing or minimising disruption to the operation of the apparatus; (k) (l) relating to assignment of the agreement; aimed at ensuring that nothing done by the operator in the (+) exercise of the Part 4ZA code right unnecessarily prevents or inhibits the provision of an electronic communications service by any other operator.
+- (a) it is satisfied that the requirements for applying for the order have been met, and - (b) the required grantor has not objected to the making of the order. - (2) A Part 4ZA order is an order which imposes on the operator and the required grantor an agreement between them - (a) by which the required grantor confers on the operator the code right identified in the request notice in respect of the relevant land so identified, or - (b) which provides for the code right identified in that notice, which is exercisable by the operator in respect of the relevant land so identified, otherwise to bind the required grantor. - (3) In this code, a "Part 4ZA code right" means a code right which is conferred by or otherwise binds the required grantor pursuant to an agreement imposed by a Part 4ZA order. - (4) The terms of an agreement imposed by a Part 4ZA order are to be those specified in regulations made by the Secretary of State. - (5) Regulations under sub-paragraph (4) must, in particular, provide for an agreement to include terms - (a) relating to the provision by the operator to the required grantor of details of the works to be carried out in the exercise of the Part 4ZA code right ("the works"); - (b) relating to the obtaining by the operator of any consent, permit, licence, permission, authorisation or approval which is necessary for the works to be carried out; - (c) relating to the giving of notice by the operator to the required grantor or other specified persons before entering on the relevant land in the exercise of the Part 4ZA code right or carrying out the works; - (d) restricting the operator's right to enter on the relevant land to specified times, except in cases of emergency;

-- (6) Before making regulations under sub-paragraph (4), the Secretary of State must consult - (a) operators,

-- (b) persons appearing to the Secretary of State to represent owners of interests in land who are likely to be affected by the regulations, and - (c) any other persons the Secretary of State thinks appropriate. - (7) In sub-paragraph (5), "specified" means specified, or of a description specified, in the regulations.
+- (e) as to the manner in which the works are to be carried out by the operator; - (f) relating to the restoration by the operator of the relevant land at the end of the works, to the reasonable satisfaction of the required grantor; - (g) relating to the need for insurance cover or indemnification of the required grantor; - (h) prohibiting the operator from installing apparatus on the relevant land (so that the operator may only install apparatus under or over the relevant land) in the exercise of the Part 10 4ZA code right; - (i) relating to the maintenance or upgrading by the operator of apparatus installed under or over the relevant land ("the apparatus"); - (j) imposing requirements or restrictions on the required 15 grantor for the purposes of - (i) preventing damage to the apparatus, - (ii) facilitating access to the apparatus for the operator, or - (iii) otherwise preventing or minimising disruption to the operation of the apparatus; 20 - (k) relating to assignment of the agreement; - (l) aimed at ensuring that nothing done by the operator in the exercise of the Part 4ZA code right unnecessarily prevents or inhibits the provision of an electronic communications service by any other operator. - (6) Before making regulations under sub-paragraph (4), the Secretary of State must consult - (a) operators, - (b) persons appearing to the Secretary of State to represent owners of interests in land who are likely to be affected by the 30 regulations, and - (c) any other persons the Secretary of State thinks appropriate. - (7) In sub-paragraph (5), "specified" means specified, or of a description specified, in the regulations.